RV Appliance Energy Options (& LPG alternatives)

 The Bottom Line

 Horses for courses.
-Much depends on your travel style, your destinations and your needs.
+Much depends on your travel style, your budget, your destinations and your needs.

 • LPG remains a great all-rounder, and is especially good for cooking;

-A combination of fuels is likely to continue powering Motorhome appliances for the next few years at least, unless you have very specific needs.
-The next big rethink on the horizon for powering Motorhome appliances will most likely be associated with the introduction of EV powered Motorhomes.
+A combination of fuels is likely to continue powering Campervan and Motorhome appliances for the next few years at least, unless you have very specific needs.
+The next big rethink on the horizon for powering Campervan and Motorhome appliances will most likely be associated with the introduction of fully EV powered Motorhomes.

 The all-electric Motorhome?
 Watch this space!